TheCandidStartup/TheCandidStartup.github.io/_drafts/language-stack.md

 I do want some additional control over the potential chaos, so I'll be using [TypeScript](https://www.typescriptlang.org/) rather than vanilla JavaScript.
 After 30 years writing in C++ and C#, I've come to like and depend on static typing.
 TypeScript is the lowest impact way of adding types to JavaScript.
 TypeScript still looks and feels like JavaScript, with types added as optional annotations.

 Of course, choosing NodeJS/TypeScript is just the starting point.
 There's a huge selection of frameworks available for both front end and back end.
-That discussion will have to wait for another day.
+That's a discussion that will have to wait for another day.